 6. Get the feeling of being in Kerala

-Wear a Kerala saree - five metres of fine off-white cotton edged with golden sari, that lends an extraordinary elegance to the person wearing it, and string a string of jasmine-the natural ornament for your hair.
+Experience Kerala by wearing a Kerala saree - Five metres of beautiful off-white cotton edged with a golden sari, that lends an extraordinary elegance to the person wearing it, and a string of jasmine flower-the natural ornament for your hair.

-If you happen to visit during Onam, the most popular festival of Kerala, design a floral carpet. you can see colourful, beautiful floral decorations in the courtyards of Kerala’s homes.
+If you happen to visit during Onam, the most famous festival of Kerala, design a floral carpet.
+You can see colourful, beautiful floral decorations in the courtyards of Kerala’s homes.
 Try making one with family and friends.

-Get an Ayurvedic massage with the magical fingers of specially trained masseurs, and get yourself a new life.
-The medicated baths will refresh you, the herbal diets will replenish you, Yoga will revitalize you, and the meditation will recharge you.
+Get an Ayurvedic massage with the magic fingers of specially trained masseurs, and get yourself a new life.
+The medicated baths will refresh you, the herbal diets will replenish you, Yoga will revitalise you, and the meditation will recharge you.

-Shop for souvenirs in Kerala’s handicraft centers, where you can find an extraordinary collection of wood, coir shell and sandalwood souvenirs, trinkets, ,jewels , Aranmula mirror (made of a finely polished alloy of four metals ) etc.
+Shop for souvenirs in Kerala’s handicraft centres, where you can find an extraordinary collection of wood, coir shell and sandalwood souvenirs, trinkets, jewels, Aranmula mirror (made of a finely polished alloy of four metals ), etc.

 Watch all or any of the following - Kathakali dance, Mohiniyattam dance, Thiruvathira kali, kalari payattu (the martial art of Kerala), and a Malayalam movie with English subtitles.

-Get a streaming cup of strong tea from a thattukada (a roadside kiosk).
-Don't forget to watch the expert stretching it to a metre height while pouring it from one glass to another glass, to blend it well and building up a tempting froth in the process.
+Get a streaming cup of strong tea from a thattukada (a roadside kiosk) prepared in the typical Kerala style.
+Don't forget to watch the expert stretching it to a metre height while pouring it from one glass to another glass, to blend it well and building up a tempting froth on the top in the process.

-Sip a cool tender coconut which is nature’s rejuvenating nectar – and a scoop of its soft white flesh, Nutrition at its natural best.
+Sip a refreshing tender coconut which is nature’s rejuvenating nectar – and a scoop of its soft white flesh, Nutrition at its natural best.

 7. Kerala Beaches